Avoiding surprise costs when building a pool

 - Use an experienced recommended builder who is an industry member.
 Don’t assume that the cheapest quote is the best.
 Only used a registered builder, if not you assume all of the risk.

-This information should be only used as a guide and I would encourage you to consult with your builder to gain a greater understanding of how they relate to your project.
+This information should be only used as a guide and we would encourage you to consult with your builder to gain a greater understanding of how they relate to your project.